Dhavin/Organ-donation-and-procurement-management-system/README.md

 # Organ-donation-and-procurement-management-system

-go through Dhavin_FinalDraft.pdf to understanf more
+go through Dhavin_FinalDraft.pdf to understand more